 So, before I reached Lingyin Temple I had to buy my ticket for the Feilai Peak Scenic Area that featured a series of enchanted looking grotto's, I chose to view the grotto's from the other side of the brook because I didn't fancy my chances walking alongside the large numbers of tourists, being patience and keeping it together I was able to take a lovely photo of the statues that sat overlooking the brook, set amongst a stony exterior the trees and greenery set the scene perfectly.
 Legend has it that the stone statues hail from an Indian influence as the Lingyin Temple was crafted by an Indian monk.
 The main cave was dedicated to Bodhisattva Guanyin, known as the 'Goddess of Mercy'.
 As I made my way past that area, at the foot of Feilai Feng I spotted a grand pagoda that held the ashes of Huili, the Indian Buddhist monk and pilgrim that constructed the Lingyin Temple after arriving in Hangzhou in 326 AD.
 Go!

-One thing I was loving about my first day in Hangzhou was I hadn't really planned to see anything apart from the temple, catching a glimpse of the stone statues at Feilai Peak was amazing and something that boosted my Spring outing.
+One thing I was loving about my first day in Hangzhou was that I hadn't really planned to see anything apart from the temple, catching a glimpse of the stone statues at Feilai Peak was amazing and something that boosted my own Spring outing.
 A lifeline had been given to Hangzhou's Linyin and Feilai Peak Scenic Areas as much of the historic features were not harmed during the Cultural Revolution, the less said about that period the better.
 Behind the stone statues lay an entrance to a beautiful park, lush and peaceful compared to the busy thoroughfare between the temple and the exit.
 Hangzhou itself was showing itself to be a scenic city compared to other more concrete places that I've already been to in China.
 I was almost taken back to my 2016 trip to Guilin during the May Day holiday, upon those similarities I could tell I was going to love Hangzhou for its beauty and history.
-Above everything else I was glad the area including the statues and temple didn't close until 6:30 p.m.!
+Above everything else I was very glad the area that housed the statues closed later on!